MasWag/FalCAuN/example/shell/README.md

 This directory contains the example input/output mappers and STL.
-The examples in this directory uses the obsolete CLI interface of FalCAuN.
+The examples in this directory use the obsolete CLI interface of FalCAuN.

 Files
 =====